bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

    - [x] Monterey
    - [x] Ventura

-Note: Catalina is supported since version 10.15.4
+Note: Catalina is supported since 10.15.4

 ## What works and what doesn't
 - [x] Type-C